BhushanSah3/BhushanSah3/README.md

 ### Welcome to my GitHub page

 # 💫 About Me:
-- 👀 I’m interested in App Development.
+- 👀 I’m interested in Building and Designing Solutions.
-- 🌱 I’m currently learning AI/ML.
+- 🌱 I’m always learning AI & ML.
 - 📫 How to reach me shahbhushan73@gmail.com.
 - ⚡ Real fact: The first rule of Fight Club is "you do not talk about Fight Club".